-Now we describe the load balancing algorithm of which the pseudo code is shown in Fig.2.
+Now we describe the load balancing algorithm of which the pseudo code is given above.
 Given a set of independent tasks submitted to the load manager.
 Our algorithm make an effort to balance the load of the cluster resource's by allocating each task to a node such that the expected response time is minimized.

-For each task t our algorithm repeatedly performs steps 2-19 described follows:
+For each task j, our algorithm repeatedly performs steps 2-19 described follows:

 First it will predict all three IOREQj, CPUREQj, MEMREQj requirements of task j from set of task by step 2.
 This three predicted value are important because according to this value task execute with best suited node.
 Step 3 is used to find the highest requirements of task and it is responsible for initiating the process of balancing I/O resources.
-Step 4-7 are used to balance the I/O load.
-In step 4 If the I/O requirements of task j are high then it will find the set of node where I/O load is minimum and satisfy all three requirements.
-Step 5 calculates the response time of task with all selected node.
-Step 6 if the response time is minimum with particular node then task will send to that specific node.
+Steps 4-7 are used to balance the I/O load.
+In step 4, if the I/O requirements of task j are high then it will find the set of nodes where I/O load is minimum and satisfies all the three requirements of the task.
+Step 5 calculates the response time of task with all selected nodes.
+In Step 6, if the response time is minimum with particular node then task will be sent to that specific node.